World Cup: Wales fans ride on World Cup rollercoaster

 Nerys John from Y Felinheli, Gwynedd, said it gave Y Draig Goch exposure like it had never had before and the side a platform to build on.

-Iran's 6-2 defeat to England had raised expectations further, Anne Hawkins, 63, from Swansea, one of hundreds of fans saying she was "quite confident" ahead of playing them.
+Iran's 6-2 defeat to England had raised expectations further.
+Anne Hawkins, 63, from Swansea, was one of hundreds of fans saying she was "quite confident" ahead of playing them.

 But it was stark how differently the thousands of Iranian fans viewed the match - they had almost written off the England game beforehand, and saw it as a three-way shootout for second spot.